 The search results should show you some tools as the top results.
 It can look something like this:

 Just click on any of the top results, as all of these tools are very similar.
-You can check out multiple image to text converters and stick with the one you like best.
+You can check out multiple image-to-text converters and stick with the one you like best.

-For our example, we will use the image to text converter by imagetotext.info.
+For our example, we will use the image-to-text converter by imagetotext.info.
 It is the top-ranked tool for this keyword, so its quality is guaranteed.

-However, you can select any image to text converter, by checking a few things that are listed below:
+However, you can select any image-to-text converter, by checking a few things that are listed below:

 - Is it free?